cilekagaci/us-presidential-county-1960-2016/README.md

 Relative ordering of counties according to Dem/Rep votes
 --------------------------------------------------------

 Let's order all the counties according to the percent of vote the Democratic party got in 2016.
-The top 5 are:
+The top 5 (actually 6 including a tie) are:

 | State                | County               |  Dem.
 Vote (%)|
 |:---------------------|:---------------------|--------------:|